brickcap/openresty_examples/book.md

 Openresty comes with cjson pre installed.
 The usage of cjson in lua is pretty simple.
 You use `cjson.encode()` to encode the data into json and `cjson.decode` to decode it.
 However lua has a couple of unique features that might catch you off guard.
-So we will wakl through a couple of examples to see how lua encodes and decodes json using cjson.
+So we will walk through a couple of examples to see how lua encodes and decodes json using cjson.
 And yes there are other json encoders and decoders but cjson is considered the best among them.